walterhiggins/blog/posts/Boring.md

 > There is perhaps one good argument for using Docker.
 It is hidden by the
 > many bad arguments for using Docker.
-I&#146;m going to try to explain why so
+I'm going to try to explain why so
 > much Docker rhetoric is stupid, and then look at what reason might be good.
 >
 > [Docker is the dangerous gamble which we will regret][docker-danger]